nhsconnect/nhslogin/src/button-guidance.md

     Important<span class="nhsuk-u-visually-hidden">:</span>
   </h3>
   <p>Do not tell your users what will happen after they select the NHS login button.
 You cannot guarantee what the user's journey will be.</p>
-  <p>For example, a user may have previously gained a medium level verification, and so may not need to enter any demographics information in order to gain a high level verification for a different website or app.</p>
+  <p>For example, a user may already have a medium level verification, and so may not need to enter any demographics information to get a high level verification for a different website or app.</p>
   <p>NHS login may also introduce new features or change current functionality.
-For example, not all users will require photo ID in order to prove their identity to a high level.</p>
+For example, not all users will need photo ID to prove their identity to a high level.</p>
 </div>

 ---